Framed

 Engaging younger audiences

-An educational space at the end of the exhibition features a 1:1 scale hand-painted line drawing depicting iconic urban scenes from American cityscapes—and abstractly echoes the photographs' themes.
+Towards the end, visitors pass through a red-lit passage, reminiscent of a photo lab, before returning to Lillehammer, enriched by the big city experience.
+Entering into an educational space, featuring a 1:1 scale hand-painted line drawing depicting iconic urban scenes from American cityscapes—and abstractly echoes the photographs' themes.
 This room is designed to engage and attract younger audiences and showcase that art, culture, and history can and should be available and exciting for all.

 This exhibition is hosted in the extension of the Lillehammer Art Museum, a place of special significance to Snøhetta, being one of our first completed projects.
 For the Winter Olympics in Lillehammer in 1994, the city council decided to focus on the city's art and culture and expand the Lillehammer Art Museum, a building dating from 1963, designed by renowned Norwegian architect Erling Viksjø.
 In time for the Olympics, Snøhetta completed the extension in 1994 by constructing an independent building that sought to bridge the architectural language of the original buildings and contemporary formal expression.